 11 a.m.: Children's parade

 1 p.m.: Dog parade, with your pups in costume

 2 p.m.: Live entertainment on the stage at Maryland and Euclid avenues

 6 p.m. to Midnight: Adults-only block and Costume party

 The Costume Contest

 The biggest event of the CWE Halloween party is always the costume contest.
 If you've never been, it's really something to see.
 Some contestants go all out and put a lot of time and effort into their creative costumes.
 The contest is for those 18 and older, and there are always some costumes that push the limits of good taste.
 But that's part of the fun too.
-The entry fee is $25 for individuals or $50 for groups and must be paid in cash.
+The entry fee is priced per individuals or for groups and must be paid in cash.
 And the prize money is not too shabby; the first-place winner walks home $2,500 richer.